solinehayes/ASLRecognizer/README.md

 # INF573-ComputerVisionProject

+This is a project to recognize the American Sign Language (ASL) alphabet.
+The interface created allows you to translate the sign made with the ASL alphabet into sentences.

 ## Setup

 In order for the code to run, several dependencies have to be downloaded to your computer: